- About Us

 In addition to the regular curriculum, students at KIST enjoy a variety of co-curricular activities including a range of after-school sporting and cultural clubs, excursions, school concerts and festivals, camps and more.

-Admission to KIST is based on the results of an interview for parents that checks their commitment toward the educational philosophies of the school, and an English test for students that assesses skills in speaking, listening, reading and writing.
+Admission to KIST is based on the results of an interview for parents that checks their commitment toward the educational philosophies of the school; an English test for students at all levels that assesses skills in speaking, listening, reading and writing; and a mathematics test for students applying to enter grades 2 and above.
 Factors such as the balance of nationalities, English abilities and genders in individual classes are also considered.

 |1997||April||ECE program began at Higashisuna, Koto-ku|